 We have experimented with several feature descriptors Ψ_i^q for the local appearance model $q_i(I, \mathbf{s}i)$.
-In particular, we considered i) normalized intensity values, ii) derivatives of image intensity values, iii) histograms of Local Binary Patterns (LBP) (Heikkilä et al., 2009) and iv) the LBP pyramid feature descriptor (Franc and Sonnenburg, 2010).
+In particular, we considered i) normalized intensity values, ii) derivatives of image intensity values, iii) histograms of Local Binary Patterns (LBP) [21]

+and iv) the LBP pyramid feature descriptor [22].
 We obtained the best results with the LBP pyramid feature descriptor which is used in the experiments.
 The LBP pyramid descriptor is constructed by concatenating binary encoded LBP features computed in each pixel (up to boundary pixels) and in several scales.
-In particular, we use the LBP pyramid computed in 4 scales starting from the original image and consequently downscaling the image 3 times by 1/2.
+In particular, we use the LBP pyramid computed in 4 scales starting from the original image and consequently down-scaling the image 3 times by 1/2.
 The resulting feature vector is high dimensional but very sparse.